Dravidian languages: Classification

+There are different proposals regarding the relationship between these groups.
+Earlier classifications grouped Central and South-Central Dravidian in a single branch.
+On the other hand, Krishnamurti groups South-Central and South Dravidian together.
+There are other disagreements, including whether there is a Toda-Kota branch or whether Kota diverged first and later Toda (claimed by Krishnamurti).

 Some authors deny that North Dravidian forms a valid subgroup, splitting it into Northeast (Kurukh–Malto) and Northwest (Brahui).
 Their affiliation has been proposed based primarily on a small number of common phonetic developments, including: